VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 _time:5m | format 'some_text' as foo keep_original_fields
 ```

-Add `skip_empty_results` to the end of `format ...` if emty results shouldn't be written to the output.
+Add `skip_empty_results` to the end of `format ...` if empty results shouldn't be written to the output.
 For example, the following query adds formatted result to `foo` field
 when at least `field1` or `field2` aren't empty, while preserving the original `foo` value:

 ```logsql